cloudflare/cloudflare-docs/content/zaraz/get-started/create-variables.md

 2. Go to **Zaraz** > **Tools Configuration** > **Variables**.
 3. Select **Create variable**, and give it a name.
 4. In **Variable type** select between `String`, `Secret` or `Worker` from the drop-down menu.
 Use `Secret` when you have a private value that you do not want to share, such as an API token.
-5. In **Variable value** enter the value of your variable.
+5. In **Variable value** enter the value of your variable, or you can select a predefined variable value using the plus(+) sign in the field.

 6. Select **Save**.

-Your variable is now ready to be used with tools and triggers.
+Your variable is now ready to be used with tools and triggers on Zaraz Dashboard, by clicking the plus(+) sign in the relevant fields, and choose the variables you want to utilize.

 ## Next steps